parlance-zz/flacpy/README.md

 - Fastest possible FLAC file encoding and decoding with [libFLAC](https://github.com/xiph/flac).
 If loading using a start offset and length the library will only read and decode the required portion of the file.
 - Arbitrary metadata can be read/written when loading/saving without redundant file i/o.
-- Audio data uses [NumPy](https://github.com/numpy/numpy) arrays and metadata Python dicts.
+- Audio data uses [NumPy](https://github.com/numpy/numpy) arrays and metadata uses Python dicts.
+- Save FLAC files with a specified bit depth and compression level
-- Saved FLAC files include proper seektables for fast loading when using a start offset and length.
+- Save FLAC files with seektables for fast loading when using a start offset and length.

 ## Installation